jmlia/rmines/README.md

 ## Dependencies

-This program only uses the `rand` crate.
+This program only requires the `rand` crate.

 ## How to play